themarcusaurelius/trailToad/README.md

 ### 13. Deploy the live site to Heroku.

 We will be using [Heroku](https://www.heroku.com/) to host our live online store.
 It is free and easy-to-use.
-Just log into in, create an app, and do the following:
+Just log in, create an app, and the following steps:

-Connect the GitHub repository to the app:
+a) Connect the GitHub repository to the app:

 <p align="center">
     <img src="https://imgur.com/9dCgXWj.png">
 </p>

-Add the same credentials as your <b>.env</b> file from earlier to have the credentials available in production:
+b) Add the same credentials as your <b>.env</b> file from earlier to have the credentials available in production:

 <p align="center">
     <img src="https://imgur.com/wulVNpX.png">
 </p>

-Deploy the application:
+c) Deploy the application:

 <p align="center">
     <img src="https://imgur.com/mc7I9kz.png">